top of page

 In other countries -- sometimes even in U.S, like Virginia's Berkeley Springs, the nation's oldest mineral springs resort; Washington soaked there -- such a rarity as Stewart Springs would've long ago become a protected public holding, something like a dedicated trust or working historic state park.

 Not that that might necessarily be the best solution.
-Perhaps better if the future benefactor steward legally sets up the place as a charitable nonprofit operation in perpetuity, as was reportedly done long ago at nearby Jackson Wellsprings in southern Oregon, and as did California's Harbin Hot Springs when creating its nonprofit Church of Heart Consciousness -- thus quashing possible future inappropriate notions of any would-be 'ownership' from ever again trying to co-opt the place and run it in variance of its noble tradition: dedication to providing humanity with natural, affordable purifying, healing, and rejuvenating amid the glad tidings of nature.
+Perhaps better if a future benefactor steward legally sets up the place as a charitable nonprofit operation in perpetuity, as was reportedly done long ago at nearby Jackson Wellsprings, in southern Oregon, and as did California's Harbin Hot Springs when creating its nonprofit Church of Heart Consciousness -- thus quashing possible future inappropriate notions of any would-be 'ownership' from ever again trying to co-opt the place and run it in variance of its noble tradition: dedication to providing humanity with natural, affordable purifying, healing, and rejuvenating amid the glad tidings of nature.
+Being nonprofit would exempt the operation from paying ouchy property taxes each year, making for lower overhead, enabling making visitors fees far more affordable.

 Ball dropped